 While summer and winter are the obvious times to visit Lake Tahoe for many travelers, most locals will admit that Fall might actually be the PERFECT time to experience the best of Tahoe.
 The crowds have thinned with the waning daylight, but the temperatures are perfect for getting outdoors and really discovering the area.
 Need a little more incentive?
 Here is our list of the top 10 Reasons to Visit this Fall:

-1. Fall Colors.
+1. Fall Colors

-3. The Food.
+3. The Food

-No longer does a trip to the Sierras mean choosing between mediocre slopeslide eats or corner diners.
+No longer does a trip to the Sierras mean choosing between mediocre slopeside eats or corner diners.
 North Lake Tahoe and Truckee are becoming increasingly recognized for innovative cuisine, craft beer and cocktails, and locally roasted coffee.
 Take a look at the North Lake Tahoe Chamber's recommendations for Fall Flavors or view our Dining Guide for more inspiration.

-4. Amazing Weather.
+4. Amazing Weather

-Cool mornings give way to warm afternoons, the sky is blue and the water is often warmer than it was in July.
+Tahoe in the fall means cool mornings give way to warm afternoons, the sky is blue and the water is often warmer than it was in July.
 Slightly cooler temperatures are ideal for tackling those longer hikes and rides, and even your canine companion will appreciate a break from the summer heat.

-5. Time to Relax, Rejuvenate and Restore.
+5. Time to Relax, Rejuvenate and Restore

-6. Great time to Climb, Bike, or Hike.
+6. Great time to Hike or Climb

-7. Cruises on the Lake.
+7. Cruises on the Lake

-Get a different perspective of Lake Tahoe on the water.
+Get a different perspective of Lake Tahoe from on the water.
 Enjoy daily cruises aboard the Tahoe Gal, a large paddlewheel vessel berthed in Tahoe City.
 Great opportunities to tour Emerald Bay with Daytime Scenic Lunch Cruises.